How To Thin Oil Paint Without Turpentine?

 We get Citrus Solvent from citrus peels.
 It has a vegetable essence.
 Citrus Solvent does not contain petroleum products.
 Citrus Solvent replaces the extract of most mineral spirits.
 You can also clean the greasy surfaces with Citrus Solvent.
 As Citrus Solvent is derived from plants, this solvent is comparatively less toxic and eco-friendly.
 But the problem is we have only a little info about its reactions and characteristics.

 This is a new solvent formulation for most artists.
-Very few solvents are as safe as Citrus solvent.
+Very few solvents are as safe as Citrus solvents.
 The main ingredients of this solvent are citrus oil and hydrocarbons.
 Although citrus solvents are environmentally friendly, they can irritate your skin.
 Therefore, you are advised to wear gloves when using these solvents.

 How safe is solvent use?

 Solvents are harmful to your health when you breathe.
-So, if you want to use solvents, you need to use a studio that is safe and well ventilated.
+So, if you want to use solvents, you need to use a studio that is safe and well-ventilated.

-You should not use turpentine if the studio is not actually well ventilated.
+You should not use turpentine if the studio is not actually well-ventilated.
 Without sufficient ventilation, Odorless Mineral Spirit, Oil of spike lavender, and Citrus solvent will not be safe to apply.

 Things you should do to keep your studio safe: